-M.B.
-Lamar Middle School has identified students at risk of failure and plans to ensure extended learning times, e.g., a continuous double block format (80-100 minutes daily) taught by the same teacher.
-The model for extended learning time is determined by the campus and may include an additional class period with a certified teacher, individual or small-group instruction, before- and after-school programs, or Saturday programs and summer enrichment activities.
+Memorial Middle School has identified students at risk of failure and plans to ensure extended learning times, e.g., a continuous double block format (80-100 minutes daily) taught by the same teacher.
+The model for extended learning time is determined by the campus and may include the following: an additional class period with a certified teacher, individual or small-group instruction, before- and/or after-school programs, Saturday programs and summer enrichment activities.